Intimacy

 Psychological Factors

 Work stress, depression, anxiety disorders, and relationship problems with a partner.
 Male desire is heavily influenced by psychological factors, yet the prejudice that "men don't lose desire for mental reasons" prevents recognition of psychological causes.
-Approximately 70% of men with depression reportedly experience a decline in libido.
-(Books on male sexuality can deepen your understanding)
+A significant proportion of men with depression reportedly experience a decline in libido.
+Books on male sexuality can deepen your understanding

 Medication Side Effects